 \subsection{Discussion and Future Work}

-Our results show that SQL’s structured format improves ontology quality when LLMs interact with a database.
+Our results show that SQL’s structured format improves ontology quality when a variety of LLMs with different levels of text-to-SQL abilities interact with a DB.
 The SQL-enhanced model aligns values more accurately using \emph{semantic matching} or \emph{column value examples}.
-Dialogue theory distinguishes existing database information from new input, making the database more user-focused. {\TeQoDO} significantly outperforms the supervised fine-tuned DORE and GenDSI.
+Modular TOD system concepts help in distinguishing existing database information from new input. {\TeQoDO} significantly outperforms the supervisedly fine-tuned DORE and GenDSI.
 It also reduces sensitivity to dialogue order.
-Future work will enable database restructuring through a global view to minimise order effects, since the model could unify table names instead of clustering, as done on ArXiv.
-Smaller models could improve scalability.
+Future work will focus on enabling the model to restructure the DB after iterating over a dataset instead of clustering.